 Step 1: Set Up MemberPress on Your WordPress Website

 First things first, you’ll need a dependable tool to create your membership infrastructure.
-This can be the difference between a frustrating experience and a fast, effective launch.
-We recommend our MemberPress plugin for this purpose:

 Step 2: Create Your Membership Levels

 Simply put, Membership levels are your way of managing who has access to what.

 The simplest way is to add just one level to distinguish between members and non-members.